Board of Directors

-John joined Stryker in 2010 in the newly created position of vice president, distribution and logistics.
+Most recently, John served as vice president, distribution and logistics at Stryker.
 Prior to Stryker, John held various supply chain positions at Dell, Texas Instruments and Nortel.
 He earned his bachelor’s degree in business administration and accounting from Bentley University, and a master’s degree in business administration from St. Edwards University in Austin.
 He has been a keynote speaker at such events as the Gartner Global Supply Chain Symposium and the University of Tennessee Supply Chain Symposium.
 John lives in Georgetown, Texas, is married to Denise, and has one son, Michael.
 He has been involved with many community organizations including serving on the board of the Williamson County United Way.
 His hobbies include walking, Tai Chi, golf and gardening.

 Suzanne lost her mother to a serious illness when she was just nine years old, and understands the impact of parental loss during childhood.
 Suzanne was introduced to Wonders & Worries when a dear friend faced cancer and her children received support.
 She joined the board in 2017, committed to furthering the mission of the organization.

-Suzanne graduated from the University of Texas and began a 17-year career with Dell, Inc. She has been an active member of the Austin community, serving as a board member for the Center for Child Protection, PTA President for Barton Hills Elementary, and on the Austin Community Foundation’s Hispanic Impact Fund.
+Suzanne graduated from the University of Texas and began a 17-year career with Dell, Inc. Currently, she serves as Director of Account Management for the Shelton-Keller Group.
+She has been an active member of the Austin community, serving as a board member for the Center for Child Protection, PTA President for Barton Hills Elementary, and on the Austin Community Foundation’s Hispanic Impact Fund.
 Suzanne is the mother of two girls and is married to Craig Luthy.
 You can find Suzanne and her family hiking the Barton Creek Greenbelt, hanging out at Zilker Park and generally enjoying everything Austin has to offer.

 Melissa S. Sykes, JD